If you've overstayed your visa or leave

 It's best to get help proving you had a good reason for missing the deadline.
 Contact your local Citizens Advice, or contact a local solicitor directly- it’s usually quicker to contact a local solicitor, but you may have to pay.

-You won't be entitled to the same rights if you overstay - eg if you were entitled to work before you overstayed, you'll have to stop until you get a decision on your new application.
+You won't be entitled to the same rights if you overstay - for example if you were entitled to work before you overstayed, you'll have to stop.

 Leaving the UK